 - Asparagus – 1 pound of fresh asparagus, washed, dried, and woody ends cut off.
 The easiest way to do this is to simply snap the asparagus with your hands!
 They will naturally break where they need to!

 - Pesto – 1 cup of basil pesto.
 I made mine from scratch, but you can use a store bought one if you would like!
-Let me tell you though, homemade pesto changes the game!
+Let me tell you though, making your own homemade basil pesto changes the game!

 - Italian Seasoning – 2 teaspoons of Italian seasoning.